2/7/2025

 Dear Farmington River Families,

 Every year, each public school and school district in Massachusetts receives a report card.
 Just as your child’s report card shows how they are doing in different subjects, the school’s report card is designed to show families how our school is doing in different areas.
-A link to our school’s 2022 report card is available at Farmington River Elementary School.
-A link to our district’s report card is available at Farmington River Regional School District.
-A link to the School and District Report Card Quick Facts and Glossary is available here
+A link to our school’s 2024 report card is available here.

 Report cards are designed to be useful tools for everyone connected to our school.
 Families can use the information to have meaningful conversations with us about what the school is doing well and where there is room for improvement.
 Community and education leaders can use the information to better understand how to support students and our school.